Attorney Help When Claims for Multiple Sclerosis Disability Benefits Are Denied

 For these and many other reasons, the importance of having a Board Certified Social Security attorney fighting for your SSDI benefits can make the difference in overturning a denied claim on appeal.

 The VA follows their Schedule for Rating Disabilities in order to evaluate the level of a veteran’s service-connected medical condition.
-Multiple sclerosis disability is listed in the schedule under Neurological Conditions and Convulsive Disorders, and is rated according to loss of function and the effect on your ability to work and earn a living.
+Multiple sclerosis disability is listed in the schedule under Neurological Conditions and Convulsive Disorders and is rated according to loss of function and the effect on your ability to work and earn a living.

 We can help you with all of these details.
+At Marc Whitehead & Associates, we take care of everything for you.